ChrisW-priv/PersonalVault/notes/Bernoulli equations.md

 ---
-title: Bernoulli equations
+categories:
+- zettelkasten
 date: 2025-02-14
 description: Bernoulli equations are a class of ordinary differential equations that can be solved using a standard method involving integrating factors.
-categories:
-  - zettelkasten
+tags: []
+title: Bernoulli equations
 ---

 ## Definition